peterlydiard/mini-synth/README.md

 5. Storage and recall of synth settings (voices and patches).
 (Under construction)

-6. Make variable lowpass and highpass, bandpass and bandstop filters to modify sound spectrum.
+6. Add tremolo (amplitude wobble) and vibrato (frequency wobble) to all waveforms.

-7. Add tremolo (amplitude wobble) and vibrato (frequency wobble) to all waveforms?
+7. Make variable lowpass and highpass, bandpass and bandstop filters to modify sound spectrum.

 8. Low frequency oscillators for modulating other parameters.